blakadder/blog/_posts/2022-09-17-nspanel-pro-sideload.md

 - run Alexa with voice recognition
 - run Tuya Smart Life app (albeit the performance is not great)
 - serve as MQTT broker
-- ZHA coordinator over TCP
+- ZHA or Zigbee2MQTT coordinator over TCP
-- run Zigbee2MQTT with frontend
+- run Zigbee2MQTT with frontend on the panel
 - wake screen on proximity
 - a music/video player
 - iBeacon to MQTT tracker